Last updated on January 25th, 2021 at 02:45 pm

 FMCSA Testing Rates & Clearinghouse

 On December 27, 2019, the Federal Motor Carrier Safety Administration (FMCSA) announced that the minimum annual percentage rate for random drug testing will increase from 25% of the average number of driver positions to 50% of the average number of driver positions.
-This change became effective January 1, 2020.
+This change became effective on January 1, 2020.
 The minimum annual percentage rate for random alcohol testing remains at 10%.
 This doubling of the required number of drug tests will lead to increased sales for drug testing providers as well as affecting costs for employers.

 Another factor that will increase costs for employers regulated by the Federal Motor Carrier Safety Administration, is the implementation of the FMCSA clearinghouse, a database used to report violations of DOT regulations related to drug and alcohol testing.
 These employers are required to register with the Clearinghouse and purchase queries, currently at $1.25 each.
 They, or their designated TPA, will be required to run an annual query on each driver and report specified violations of the DOT regulations.